thebristolsound/react-redux-book-list/README.md

-# React Book List Selector
+# React/Redux Book List Selector
 Simple proof of concept Book List / Details selector used as a learning excercise/refresher on Redux.
 Based on Stephen Grider's ReduxSimpleStarter boilerplate.
 UI styling is currently barebones and data source is static - in the process of building it out and adding functionality (see below)

 #### Familiar with Git?